ropensci/roweb3/content/blog/2022-12-15-dynamite-r-package/index.md

 * Probabilistic posterior-predictive simulations for long-term causal effect estimation (including not only the average causal effects but the full interventional distributions of interest)

 The theory regarding the model and the subsequent causal effect estimation for panel data, with some examples, can be found in the [SocArxiv preprint](https://osf.io/preprints/socarxiv/mdwu5/)[^1] and the package [vignette](https://docs.ropensci.org/dynamite/articles/dynamite.html).
-In this post, I will illustrate the use of `dynamite` in an univariate synthetic control setting (where we have data only on a single "individual") popularized by the [`CausalImpact`](https://CRAN.R-project.org/package=CausalImpact)[^2] package.
+In this post, I will illustrate the use of `dynamite` for a synthetic control approach popularized by the [`CausalImpact`](https://CRAN.R-project.org/package=CausalImpact)[^2] package in univariate time series setting where we have data only on a single "individual".

 ## Data generation